LeslyA08/Game-Project/README.md

     switch out hearts to actual hang man draw 7 seperate images and change them each time -can do this after implementing hearts first

+    things left:

+    -randomize word after every click
+    -You won
+    -minus a heart whenever you click the wrong letter -lock the letter buttons after every click
+    -you lose sign once you reach 0 lives (of 6)